Criteria for unbiased estimation: applications to noise-agnostic sensing and quantum channel estimation: Analysis of Quantum Fisher Information Matrix in Noise-Agnostic Sensing

 Moreover, the symmetric logarithmic derivative (SLD) operator for each parameter can be calculated as

 Therefore, the QFIM of $\hat{\rho}_{\mathrm{ent}}$ is a diagonal matrix with its diagonal elements represented as

 Since the QFIM is diagonal and invertible, the optimal estimation protocol achieving the quantum Cram\'er-Rao bound (QCRB) is to measure in a basis diagonalizing $L_\phi$~\cite{est-Suzuki_2020}.
-Thus, an unbiased estimator $\phi$ saturating the QCRB can be obtained:
+Thus, a {locally} unbiased estimator $\phi$ saturating the QCRB can be obtained: